 11. Automatic update of the latest version

 Our PLM-ERP integration solution is certified for Microsoft Dynamics and follows the monthly upgrade cadence of Microsoft with the ‘Preview Early Access Program.’
-Your solution will always run on the latest version as it is
+Your solution will always run on the latest version as it is continuously updated in line with Microsoft’s release schedule, ensuring data safety.

 With an understanding of the key features offered by our integration, you will be better positioned to decide whether it’s the right solution for your manufacturing business.
 Buying an integration solution like ours can streamline your manufacturing processes quickly and easily without hassles around designing and maintenance.